Davidbhodge/lispydata/README.md

 Lispydata is an attempt to bring some R like data handling functionality to lisp.

+This is the new, shiny October release.

-Right now (august 2017)  its in pre-alpha and I would not recommend that you use it for the moment.
+Right now   its in pre-alpha and I would not recommend that you use it for the moment.
 Not that you can easily , as some of the dependencies are not in Quicklisp as yet.
 I hope to get the package out of Alpha pretty quickly.

-In this release, the basic dowloading of files, handling of compression and generalinfrastructure has been implemented.
+In this release, the basic dowloading of files, handling of compression and general infrastructure has been implemented.

 There is minimal (ie no) error checking as yet.